Distributionally Robust Optimization with Moment Ambiguity Sets

 \item When the objective $f(x)$ and the constraining set $X$ are given by SOS-convex polynomials, we prove the DROM is equivalent to a linear conic optimization problem.

 \item Under some general assumptions, we prove the asymptotic and finite convergence of the proposed method.
+There is little prior work on finite convergence for solving DROM.
 In particular, when the random variable $\xi$ is univariate, we show that the lowest order Moment-SOS relaxation is sufficient for solving \reff{eq:DRPOequiv} exactly.

-\item We also show how to obtain the measure $\mu$ that achieves the worst case expectation constraint.
+\item We also show how to obtain the measure $\mu^*$ that achieves the worst case expectation constraint.

 \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec:prelim} reviews some preliminary results about moment and polynomial optimization.
 In Section~\ref{sec:SolveDRPO}, we give an equivalent reformulation of the distributionally robust optimization, expressing it as a linear conic optimization problem.
 In Section~\ref{sec:Moment-SOS}, we give an algorithm of Moment-SOS relaxations to solve \reff{eq:DRPOequiv}.
 Some numerical experiments and applications are given in Section~\ref{sec:numerical}.
 Finally, we make some conclusions and discussions in Section~\ref{sec:con}.